SonyaMoisset/Pluralsight_Training/README.md

 - JavaScript the Good Parts by Douglas Crockford
 - JavaScript Objects and Prototypes by Jim Cooper
 - Quick Start to JavaScript: Volume 1 by Susan Simkins
+- Quick Start to JavaScript: Volume 2 by Susan Simkins